 MVP is an internal label

 “Yes, I am.
 Sure, Apple and Tesla would never label them as MVPs publicly.
-Neither does the chef and nor should you.
+Neither does the chef, and nor should you.
 But they all fit the classic Release 1.0 MVP definition: The smallest possible solution that makes customers switch.
 Both the iPhone and the Roadster had missing features at launch.
 But what they delivered realized a new and compelling UVP that mattered — that caused a switch.
-As we know, both companies went on to evolve these products further (and are still doing so) through fast and continuous innovation.
+Both companies continued to evolve these products further (and are still doing so) through fast and continuous innovation.
 That’s how products get built in the new world.”

 Speed is relative

-“But back to my original point…” Mary continues: “Speed is relative.
+“But back to my original point….”
+Mary continues: “Speed is relative.
 You only need to go faster than your closest competition to win.
-Even though Tesla wasn’t iterating as fast as Facebook (who run thousands of experiments a day), compared to other car companies, they were moving at light speed.
+Even though Tesla wasn’t iterating as fast as Facebook (which runs thousands of experiments a day), they were moving at light speed compared to other car companies.
 If you can outlearn your closest competition, you win.”

-“That’s cool…But coming back to software products….I still don’t think all software MVPs can be created in under 2 months?
+“That’s cool…But coming back to software products….I still don’t think all software MVPs can be created in under two months.
 Enterprise products are complex.
-One has to build in features like user management and security to be taken seriously.
-Even if I manage to reduce feature scope, in order to deliver to enterprise customers, I have to go through a lengthy IT security assessment, then a procurement process.
-There are 2 months right there.”
+One must build features like user management and security to be taken seriously.
+Even if I manage to reduce feature scope, to deliver to enterprise customers, I have to go through a lengthy IT security assessment, then a procurement process.
+There are two months right there.”

-“Sure not all software MVPs can be created in under 2 months, but you won’t really know until you truly embrace this constraint.
+“Sure, not all software MVPs can be created in under two months, but you won’t know until you truly embrace this constraint.
 Constraints are a forcing function and have a way of propelling us to think differently.
-Yes, not all software MVPs can be created in under 2 months, but you still need to release an MVP in under 2 months.
+Yes, not all software MVPs can be created in under two months, but you still need to release an MVP in under two months.
 So what do you do?”

 Steve has a blank look on his face and shrugs his shoulders.